 Some of the material is similar to Hejira – the title track, ‘Talk To Me’, and ‘Off Night Backstreet’ are all excellent, and would have easily fitted onto the previous album.
 ‘Otis and Marlena’ is pretty in its elegant and simple acoustic arrangement.
 But elsewhere, Don Juan’s Reckless Daughter is more experimental – ‘Dreamland’ is based around percussion and Chaka Khan’s backing vocal, while ‘The Tenth World’ is Latin percussion and chants.
 The 16 minutes of ‘Paprika Plains’ is largely improvised, and it drags a little, but it steps up a gear when the percussion hits and there’s enough to reward listening.

-It’s certainly less tightly constructed that her previous work, but there’s still enough of interest on Don Juan’s Reckless Daughter to make it a solid entry in Mitchell’s catalogue.
+It’s certainly less tightly constructed than her previous work, but there’s still enough of interest on Don Juan’s Reckless Daughter to make it a solid entry in Mitchell’s catalogue.

 Legendary jazz bassist Charles Mingus nominated Joni Mitchell to complete the songs that he was working on before his death.
 Mitchell wrote lyrics and fleshed out Mingus’ arrangements, enlisting jazz musicians including Jaco Pastorius, Herbie Hancock and Wayne Shorter.
-With only six songs, padded out by snippets of dialogue from Charles Mingus, most of the songs are too drawn out and slow moving to be effective.
+With only six songs, padded out by snippets of dialogue from Charles Mingus, it feels slight.
+Most of the songs are too drawn-out and slow-moving to be effective.